BlockchainCommons/developer-web-site/_pages/envelope-usecases.md

 ## Data Distribution Use Cases

-Because of their focus on privacy, Gordian Envelopes can be used to store sensitive data that might be revealed to different people in different ways under different circumstances.
+Because of their focus on privacy, Gordian Envelope can be used to store sensitive data that might be revealed to different people in different ways under different circumstances.
 The data distribution use cases focus on how a simple user-data program such as `webfinger`